Bambofy/EmbeddedRingBuffer/README.md

 # Embedded Ring Buffer
-This is a header only ring buffer that is designed to work on embedded devices.
+This is a header only ring buffer that is designed to work on embedded devices, it is able to handle non-blocking ISR spooling.

 There are two objects, RingBuffer and Block.
 The block represents a set of items in the ringbuffer.
 You can write single items to the ring buffer and read many at once.
 It was designed to handle ISR routines and non-blocking devices therefore bytes can be wrote in an interrupt handler and read in large chunks to output to slower medium like SD cards.